act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 - While `autocomplete` is a promising technique for supporting personalization in HTML, support for this in assistive technologies is fairly limited.
 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have a [semantic role][] of `none` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.
 - Some user agents treat the value of the `aria-disabled` attribute as case-sensitive.
-- In some user agents querying the value of the `autocomplete` property returns an empty string ("") even when the attribute was set according to the rule's expectations.
-It affects assistive technologies which rely on this property to personalise input fields collecting information about the user.
+- In some user agents, querying the value of the `autocomplete` property returns an empty string ("") even when the attribute was set according to the rule's expectations.
+It affects assistive technologies which rely on this property to personalize input fields collecting information about the user.

 ## Background